threefoldtech/info_grid/src/tokens/storetft/albedo_store.md

 ![](img/albedo_secret.png)

 Congrats!
 You just created an Albedo wallet.
-To get started swapping tokens into TFT, firstly we would need to fund your wallet with XLM by clicking 'f**und it**' on the homepage.
+To get started swapping tokens into TFT, firstly we would need to fund your wallet with XLM by clicking '**fund it**' on the homepage.

 ![](img/albedo_fund.png)